fffrontoffice/rules/league/schedule.md

 ### Playoffs

 6 teams make the playoff, the winner of each division and the top 3 remaining teams.
 The top two division champs with the best regular season through 11 weeks will receive a week 12 BYE, the remaining division champ will play the wildcard team with the worst record, and the remaining two wildcard teams will play each other in a Week 12 Wildcard Round.
 Following the single week wildcard round, the victors will advance to play the top 2 division champs in a traditional two week per matchup League Playoff.
-The losers of the wildcard matchup will get a Week 13 BYE and join the consolable bracket in week 14.

 **Wildcard Round**<br>
 Week: 12 <br>